|British Sky Tours||

 Courseulles-sur-Mer along Juno Beach where the Canadians landed despite stiff resistance.

 We can land you in Normandy after your air tour and Vanessa will guide and drive you to a hotel at a local resort - such as Mont Saint Michel - but this does involve the cost of our aircraft returning to base in England.
+But light luggage only please if there are eight in the group.

 The Mulberry Harbour off Arromanches along Gold Beach